 Bed Bugs in Clothing

 Question: So I had the Orkin Man to my apartment on Saturday and they determined we have bed bugs.
 I am currently scheduling an appointment to have this problem taken care of.
 I have followed the preparation sheet but there is no information concerning the clothes in the bedroom.
 I was told to move everything away from walls and vacuum and to box up any clutter.
-What do I do with the clothes??
+What do I do with the clothes?
 Do they remain in the room?
-And if so should they be boxed/bagged??
-Or do I remove them from the room?
+And if so should they be boxed/bagged?
+Or should I remove them from the room?